 - Individuals involved with the Interest Chapter of Harrisburg’s 100 Black Men will be involved with mentees during business, community and school sessions.
 The motto of- “What They See Is What They’ll Be!” will be a recurring call to action during all sessions.

 - My Brother’s Keeper Strategies around 21st Century Policing/ Federal SMART on Crime Recommendations will be highlighted to address accountability, and safety within our communities.
-Harrisburg has been engaged with the Pa Commission on Crime and Delinquency- DMC Subcommittee to head up a regional approach to addressing DMC through a user friendly curriculum (curriculum drafts are currently being reviewed).
+Harrisburg has been engaged with the Pa Commission on Crime and Delinquency- DMC Subcommittee to head up a regional approach to addressing DMC through a user-friendly curriculum (curriculum drafts are currently being reviewed).

 - Regional Participants thus far: DMC State Committee Chair Daniel Elby, District Attorney Marsico, Pa Commission on Crime and Delinquency ReEntry Coordinator Charla Plaines & surrounding area Police Departments: Harrisburg, Lower Paxton, Middletown, Susquehanna, and Swatter

-- Pennsylvania Diversity Coalition discuss the importance of early education interventions and collaborative efforts highlighting career pathways and economic development as ways to overcome the hardships of poverty.
-The Mission of the PADC is to ensure resources are challenged equitably to positively impact historically and socially disadvantaged/ hard to place Minorities in efforts to become self-sufficient through education, economic development, contracting, transportation, professional services and other business opportunities.
+- Pennsylvania Diversity Coalition discusses the importance of early education interventions and collaborative efforts highlighting career pathways and economic development as ways to overcome the hardships of poverty.
+The Mission of the PADC is to ensure resources are challenged equitably to positively impact historically and socially disadvantaged/ hard to place Minorities in efforts to become self-sufficient through education, economic development, contracting, transportation, professional services, and other business opportunities.

 - Harrisburg Promise